jberlyn/kosync-dotnet/README.md

 Mapping user to `1000:1000` is just a way to ensure the database files are created using your own user, rather than root.
 If your operating system user ID is different from `1000:1000`, change it to yours.

-This example doesn't expose any ports for the container, however the sync server is accessible via port 80 inside the container.
+This example doesn't expose any ports for the container, however the sync server is accessible via port `8080` inside the container.
 The recommendation is to expose the server via a reverse proxy such as [Nginx Proxy Manager](https://nginxproxymanager.com/).

+Prior to .NET 8, the default port was `80`.
+This was changed for [various reasons](https://learn.microsoft.com/en-us/dotnet/core/compatibility/containers/8.0/aspnet-port) by Microsoft.
+You can manually set the port using the `ASPNETCORE_HTTP_PORTS` environment variable, if this is something you would like to configure.

 ## Management API